FACTBOX-Olympics-Memorable quotes from the London Olympics

 "It's tough.
 It's not ballet."

-Boskovic clutches a bag of ice to his elbow as he talks to
+Miho Boskovic clutches a bag of ice to his elbow as he describes

 "We were getting rather frustrated with Transport for London